kadena-community/kadena.js/packages/libs/client/NEW_README.md

 import { composePactCommand } from '@kadena/client/fp';
 ```

-## Pact Modules
+## Pact modules

-**Goal**: creating pact code for `IPactCommand.payload.exec.code`; skip this
-part if your code is just a simple **constant** string.

-Interacting with Chainweb - Kadena's blockchain - mostly means calling smart
+Interacting with the Kadena blockchain network and Chainweb nodes i mostly a matter of calling smart
 contract functions.
-From the client perspective, you need to write Pact code in
+From the client perspective, you need to write Pact code in a string and pass it to the `IPactCommand.payload.exec.code` interface.
-a string and set it in the command.
-Writing the string directly is error-prone
-and also more vulnerable to code injection, since there isn't any code
+Without code completion and validation, writing the Pact code string manually is error-prone and vulnerable to code injection.
-completion and validation.
-Therefore, we have created `Pact.modules` that offers
-three features:

-- Type-safe functions
+To simplify the process, you can use `Pact.modules`  to help you:

+- Write type-safe functions.
-- Pact type conversion
+- Perform Pact type conversion.
-- Avoidance of code injection
+- Avoid code injection.

+You can skip this part of the client library if your code is just a simple **constant** string.

+### Basic usage

-You can utilize the function with the following format:
+Use `Pact.modules` with the following format:

 ```typescript
 import { Pact } from `@kadena/client`;